nvim-lua/kickstart.nvim/README.md

 ```

 That's it!
 Lazy will install all the plugins you have.
 Use `:Lazy` to view
-current plugin status.
+the current plugin status.
 Hit `q` to close the window.

 Read through the `init.lua` file in your configuration folder for more
 information about extending and exploring Neovim.
 That also includes